vacary/docker/docs/source/index.rst

 ================

 The easiest way to install `FEniCS <http://fenicsproject.org>`_ is to use our prebuilt, high-performance Docker images.
 This documentation explains how to get quickly started with using FEniCS in Docker, as well as how to take advantage of more advanced features of Docker.

-On modern Linux systems there is no performance penalty when running FEniCS in Docker, compared to running natively on the host system.
-On other systems, such as Mac or Windows, running FEniCS in Docker may actually be faster than using a native build since our Docker images have been tuned for performance.

 .. note: